Cappadocia is one of those destinations that every traveler dreams of visiting.

 The local transportation network is limited.

-minibuses that connect different towns, both their frequency and capacity are absolutely insufficient to meet the travel needs of tourists.
+Although there are minibuses that connect different towns, both their frequency and capacity are absolutely insufficient to meet the travel needs of tourists.

 In any case, it is worth knowing that there is a fixed minibus route that runs through some of the most interesting towns, such as Ürtüp, Ortahisar, Göreme, Çavusin, Zelve or Avanos.